kamalesh518/DL-Autoencoder/README.md

 To develop a convolutional autoencoder for image denoising application.

 ## Problem Statement and Dataset
+A convolutional autoencoder for image denoising learns to compress images into a lower-dimensional representation and then reconstructs clean images from noisy inputs.
+It consists of encoder layers that extract features, a bottleneck that captures essential information, and decoder layers that reconstruct the denoised image.
+The model is trained to minimize the difference between the output and the clean target images.
+This approach effectively removes noise while preserving important details in the images.

 ## DESIGN STEPS
 # STEP 1: